,

 Solution:

-Example: A local bakery targeting their marketing efforts towards health-conscious individuals by emphasizing organic ingredients and low-sugar options.
+Example: A local bakery targeting its marketing efforts towards health-conscious individuals by emphasizing organic ingredients and low-sugar options.

 Problem 3: Ignoring the Power of Content Marketing